cubewise-code/tm1py/README.rst

 How do I install TM1py?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Open the commandline and type: pip install TM1py
+Open the command-line and type

 .. code-block:: bash

     pip install TM1py

-Do I have to change something in tms.cfg
+Do I have to change something in the tms.cfg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes.
-You have to assign an HTTPPortNumber to TM1.
+You have to assign an HTTP port number to TM1

 .. code-block:: bash